paigeadelethompson/freebsd-secureboot/README.md

 ## TODO

 - Testing and Validation:
+  - `keyctl` to generate the PK p12, but in general FreeBSD could benefit from a system keyring, module signing, and measured/trusted boot (liek IMA/EVM or Windows Defender Application Control / Applocker.)
   - Need to test on various TPM 1.2 and 2.0 hardware
   - Need to verify P12 file parsing with different key formats
   - Need to test error handling and recovery scenarios